-Karen frequently makes jokes about this, implying this so often it eventually stops being Experimented in College and becomes her just simply being bisexual.
-In another episode, when being a magician's assistant for Jack, when he tells her to climb in the magic box, she quips, "I haven't done this since my senior year at Sarah Lawrence."
+- In fact, Karen frequently makes jokes about this, implying things so often it eventually stops being college experimentation and becomes her simply being Ambiguously Bi.
+In another episode, when acting as a magician's assistant for Jack, when he tells her to climb in the magic box, she quips, "I haven't done this since my senior year at Sarah Lawrence."

-Inverted in another episode of Friends.
+- Inverted in another episode.
 Phoebe's Citizenship Marriage husband is an ice dancer who everyone (including himself) thought was gay.
 It turns out he's really straight.

 Duncan: Well, I've never told you this but, there were one or two times, back in college, when I'd get really drunk, go to a straight bar and wake up with a woman next to me.
 But I, I, I told myself it was the liquor and everyone experiments in college.

-Subverted on Dharma and Greg, when Dharma "comes in" to her mother, admitting she's never had a lesbian experience.
+- Subverted on Dharma & Greg, when Dharma "comes in" to her mother, admitting she's never had a lesbian experience.